Board of Directors 2019

 Bradley Brownlow is a partner at Holland and Knight, LLP in San Francisco.
 Mr. Brownlow is a 2001 graduate of Vermont Law School and specializes in environmental and land use law.

-Fernando Gaytan is a Senior Attorney with the Housing Unit and a member of the Impact Litigation team at the Legal Aid Foundation of Los Angeles.
-Mr. Gaytan focuses his work on affirmative housing litigation, primarily affordable housing preservation, fair housing and habitability.
+Fernando Gaytan is Deputy Director of the Legal Aid Foundation of Los Angeles.
+Mr. Gaytan focuses his work on affirmative housing litigation, primarily affordable housing preservation, fair housing, and habitability.
 Mr. Gaytan received his JD from the University of Southern California School of Law.

-Daniel Stringer has completed his Ph.D. in the Learning Sciences and Technology Design program at Stanford University.
+Daniel Stringer completed his Ph.D. in the Learning Sciences and Technology Design program at Stanford University.
 His research examines the impact of new digital technologies on youth development and learning.
-He now serves as a User Experience Researcher at Facebook.

 Lisa Holder is a trial attorney and legal scholar, whose career in criminal law began in Los Angeles in 2000.
 She is an active participant in the legal community, and a member of associations.
 Ms. Holder focuses her work on cases involving employment discrimination, police misconduct, and international human rights abuses.
 She obtained her degree from the New York University School of Law in 2000, and graduated from Wesleyan University in 1994.
 Ms. Holder joined the Child Care Law Center Board of Directors in 2015.